SohailAamir06/SohailAamir06/README.md

 - 🤝 I’m open to contributing to **college and tech community projects**
 - 👨‍💻 All of my projects will soon be available
 - 📫 How to reach me: **amrsohail2006@gmail.com**
-- ⚡ Fun fact: I think code is art 🧠🎨
+- ⚡ Fun fact: I think code randomness in ordered manner🧠🎨

 ---